-Alkisti Kannidou obtained a Bachelor of Arts Degree in Politics and International Relations from the University of Kent at Canterbury, UK.
+\ Alkisti Kannidou obtained a Bachelor of Arts Degree in Politics and International Relations from the University of Kent at Canterbury, UK.
 She then went on to earn a Bachelor of Laws Degree with Honours.
 She has many years of experience in shipping and she is dealing with all matters relating to ship registration, shipmanagement, P&I Insurance, and operation of ships.
-She has also been closely involved with the handling of claims such as cargo claims in respect of loss or damage to cargo, and FDD Legal Affairs, such as claims under the Voyage and Time Charter.
+She has also been closely involved with the handling of claims such as cargo claims in respect of loss or damage to cargo, and FDD Legal Afairs, such as claims under the Voyage and Time Charter.
 She has been extensively involved in Arbitration Proceedings.
 Mrs. Kannidou is presently dealing with various contract and corporate matters and she is also involved in the preparation of Legal Opinions under Cyprus Law.
-She is a member of the Cyprus Bar Association and a member of the Society of Trust and Estate Practitioners (STEP).
+She is a member of the Cyprus Bar Association, a member of the Society of Trust and Estate Practitioners (STEP) and a member of WISTA (Women's International Shipping & Trading Association).